How to Convert Your Wix Site to WordPress: A Start-to-Finish Guide

 For users who don’t have the time to use or manage a robust number of out-of-the-box features, add-ons, and custom code, Wix is ideal for creating a basic site with lots of visual content.

-Pre-migration Steps for Converting Wix to WordPress
+Pre-Migration Steps for Converting Wix to WordPress

 Step 1: Purchase web hosting.

 You’ll need to sign up for a hosting service for your WordPress site.
-If you’re looking for a similar experience to Wix, then try managed hosting.
+If you’re looking for a similar experience to Wix, then try managed WordPress hosting.

 There are dozens of hosting providers to choose from and plenty of other types of hosting available.
-If you need some suggestions to start, SiteGround, WP Engine,and WPMU Dev offer managed hosting as well as other types of plans and have a reputation for reliability and high performance.
+If you need some suggestions to start, SiteGround, WP Engine, and WPMU Dev offer managed hosting as well as other types of plans and have a reputation for reliability and high performance.

 Image Source